HalfTrend Indicator: Pine Script Trend & Buy/Sell Signals

 How to Use HalfTrend (Practical Trading Strategies)

 HalfTrend works best as a trend filter and for reversal-style entries when the arrow and Buy/Sell label appear.
+I've tried it on AAPL and TSLA daily, and on EURUSD 4H — the trend filter approach worked better than taking every signal.
 Below are concrete ways to use it.

 Strategy #1: Trend flip (Buy/Sell on signal only)